moorepants/learn-multibody-dynamics/energy.rst

 So far we have investigated multibody systems from the perspective of forces and their relationship to motion.
 It is also useful to understand these systems from a power and energy perspective.
-Power :math:`P` is the time rate of change in work :math:`W` done.
-Work is the energy gained, dissipated, or exchanged in a system.
+Power :math:`P` is the time rate of change in work :math:`W` done where work is the energy gained, dissipated, or exchanged in a system.

 .. power:: https://en.wikipedia.org/wiki/Power_(physics)